en

 Find out now with just one click using our salary calculator.

-Are you looking for experienced leadership talent in the consumer goods, fashion, beauty, retail, or luxury brands sectors?
-Our executive search experts will help you find the right people for your leadership team.
-We will guide you through the entire recruitment process—from identifying candidates to successfully filling key positions.
+Are you looking for experienced leaders in the consumer goods, fashion, beauty, retail, or luxury brands sectors in Germany?
+Our recruitment specialists support you in identifying and securing the right talent for your leadership and key management roles.
+We guide you through the entire recruitment process, from defining your needs to successfully placing the right candidates.

 Loading